Ryszard Wasko: Growing up and experimentalizing

 "For many years, austere, yet gorgeous, works on paper have been a big part of Wasko's oeuvre."
 The drawings brought him to artpieces on canvas.
 In that time Wasko acted mainly as a painter.
 He started working with different materials lik soot, was, fat, zinc, fire, and others. "(...) the most important modification was the use of different materials than before. (...)
 Wasko turned to the simplest, 'poor' means of natural origin."

 Łódź (1993-2008)

 Curator, director, teacher

 Between 1990 and 1992 Wasko became Program Director at the P.S.1 Museum and Institute of Contemporary Art (today called P.S.1 Contemporary Art Center) in New York City and in 1997 he was chosen President of the International Artists Forum (IKG).
 At the same time he still handled the International Artist's Museum in Lodz.
 That town became Wasko's new home for over 15 years.
-The Valand School of Fine Arts in Göteborg invited him to give lectures as a Professor for two semesters (2004–2005).
+The Valand School of Fine Arts in Gothenburg invited him to give lectures as a Professor for two semesters (2004–2005).

 His artwork has been shown mostly in Europe (e.g. Tate Modern Gallery) and the United States (e.g. The Museum of Modern Art in New York).